New York City Independent Budget Office: Role of the agency

 In addition, IBO testifies at public hearings and makes presentations to the New York City Council committees and caucuses, individual members of the City Council, Borough Presidents, and other elected officials and their staffs, as well as to community boards, civic groups, and other organizations.

-Public officials, civic and community groups, academics, advocates, union officials and members, students, members of the media and others can reach out to IBO to provide answers to a wide range of questions—from the budget of a particular agency or program to more complex budget, tax or, fiscal issues requiring in-depth research and analysis.
+Public officials, civic and community groups, academics, advocates, union officials, and members, students, members of the media, and others can reach out to IBO to provide answers to a wide range of questions—from the budget of a particular agency or program to more complex budget, tax or, fiscal issues requiring in-depth research and analysis.
 Some of the questions posed to IBO are answered in the form of fiscal briefs or other publications.

 Agency history

-The Independent Budget Office was created as part of the 1989 Charter Revision, which guaranteed the agency at least 10 percent of the funds allotted to the Mayor’s Office of Management and Budget.
+The Independent Budget Office was created as part of the 1989 Charter Revision, which guaranteed the agency at least 10 percent of the funds allotted to the Mayor's Office of Management and Budget.
 The guaranteed budget arose from prior experience when a similar office, the Legislative Office of Budget Review, was defunded and abolished after one year of existence.
 The rationale for the budget guarantee proved prescient in 1998 when Mayor Rudolph Giuliani proposed that the agency be defunded.

-The Charter reinforces the agency’s independence with the procedures it enacted for the selection of the agency’s director.
-IBO’s Advisory Board is appointed by the Public Advocate and the Comptroller according to specific provisions set forth in the Charter.
+The Charter reinforces the agency's independence with the procedures it enacted for the selection of the agency's director.
+IBO's Advisory Board is appointed by the Public Advocate and the Comptroller according to specific provisions outlined in the Charter.
 The board recommends nominees for agency director to a panel of four elected city officials: the New York City Public Advocate, the New York City Comptroller, a New York City borough president, and a representative of the City Council.
 The panel then elects the agency head, who serves a four-year term.
-The current director is George Sweeting.
+The current director is Louisa Chafee.
 The Office of the Mayor has no role in the selection of the director.